Valid confidence intervals for post-model-selection predictors: Numerical study

 with the convention that the probability in the above display is $1$ if $ P_{n,\beta ,1}(\hat{M}=M)=0$.
 The computation of $\bar{CI}$ for a given value of $\hat{M}$ can be carried out without observing $x_{0}[\hat{M}^{c}]$ , which is also the case for the confidence intervals obtained from $ K_{2},...,K_{5}$, but not for that obtained from $K_{1}$.
 Furthermore, the computation of $\bar{CI}$ (when the conditioning additionally is also on the signs, see \cite{lee15exact} for details) entails a cost that grows linearly with $p$.
-Thus, $\bar{CI}$ can be implemented for significantly larger values of $p$ than the confidence intervals based on $K_{1},...,K_{4}$ currently can be.
-We note here for later use that $\bar{CI}$ as given in \cite{lee15exact} is not defined on the event that a model $\hat{M}$ is selected that does not contain $1$.
+Thus, $\bar{CI}$ can be implemented for significantly larger values of $p$ than the confidence intervals based on $K_{1},...,K_{3}$ currently can be.
+We note for later use that, in the case $x_{0}=e_{1}$ considered here, the interval $\bar{CI}$ as given in \cite{lee15exact} is not defined on the event that a model $\hat{M}$ is selected that does not contain $1$.
 Hence, we can not speak about unconditional coverage without amending the definition in \cite{lee15exact}.
-[A possible amendment, consistent with our conventions and maximizing unconditional coverage among all possible amendments, is to set $ x_{0}^{\prime }[\hat{M}]\beta _{\hat{M}}^{(n)}=0$ if $1\notin \hat{M}$ and to set $\bar{CI}=\{0\}$ on this event.
+[A possible amendment, consistent with our conventions and maximizing unconditional coverage among all possible amendments, is to recall that $x_{0}^{\prime }[\hat{M}]\beta _{ \hat{M}}^{(n)}=0$ if $1\notin \hat{M}$ and to set $\bar{CI}=\{0\}$ on this event.
 With such an amendment, $\bar{CI}$ then a fortiori has minimal unconditional coverage probability not less than $1-\alpha $.]

 Despite being specific to the LASSO model selector with fixed $\lambda $, we nevertheless find below that the confidence interval of \cite{lee15exact} is \emph{not} shorter than those based on $K_{1}$, $K_{3}$, and $K_{4}$ (presumably due to the fact that (\ref{eq:conditionally:valid}) imposes a stricter requirement than requiring only correct unconditional coverage).
 In addition, we point out that this confidence interval can be very sensitive to deviations from the specific model selector it is designed for: In particular, we show that its coverage can break down, when the LASSO model selector is used but with a \emph{data-dependent} penalty parameter $\lambda $ selected by cross-validation.
 This is certainly in stark contrast to the confidence intervals obtained from $K_{1}$, $K_{3}$, and $K_{4}$, that are valid for \emph{any} model selection procedure whatsoever.